m-smithwick/vol-analysis-ii/docs/HARDCODED_PARAMETERS_AUDIT.md

   very_low: 2    # For exit urgency
   low: 3         # For momentum exhaustion
   waning: 4      # For profit taking detection
-  moderate: 5    # For moderate buy base
+  moderate: 5    # For moderate buy base signal (then filtered by config threshold)
   high: 6        # For confluence/stealth
-  very_high: 7   # For strong buy
+  very_high: 7   # For strong buy (per conservative_config.yaml default)
 ```

+**Note**: As of Dec 2025, individual signal thresholds from config files are the sole authority.
+No global filters applied.

 ---